stashh-labs/stashh-policies/docs/bug-bounty-programme.md

 ## Introduction
 Our Bug Bounty Programme is designed to encourage security researchers to responsibly disclose security vulnerabilities and bugs found in Stashh.

-This document defines the parameters of the bounty program as well as what you can expect from us and what we expect from you.
+This document defines the parameters of the bounty programme as well as what you can expect from us and what we expect from you.

 ## Scope
 While researching a bug or vulnerability you must not do any of the following without the express prior written authorisation of the company: